 c.
-Avoidance of spot zoning.
-The proposed change shall not constitute a spot zone change.
-Spot zoning occurs when: 1.
-A small parcel of land is singled out for special and privileged treatment; 2.
-The singling out is not in the public interest but only for the benefit of the landowner; and 3.
-The action is not consistent with the adopted comprehensive plan.
+Avoidance of special treatment.
+The proposed change shall not: 1.
+Single out a small piece of land and confer special and privileged treatment not provided to abutting properties with similar characteristics and land use relationships; and 2.
+Provide for land use activities which are not in the overall public interest but only for the benefit of the landowner.

 The proposed amendment will allow for redevelopment and increase in affordable housing units, which is a critical need of the community.
-The implementation of sixty (60) units is in the public interest and is consistent with the Comprehensive Plan.
+The implementation of sixty (60) units is in the public interest.

 d.
-Undeveloped land with similar zoning.
-The amount of undeveloped land in the general area and in the city having the same zoning classification as that requested.
+Undeveloped land with similar comprehensive plan future land use map designation.
+The amount of undeveloped land in the general area and in the city having the same zoning classification as that requested shall be stated.

 Undeveloped land and vacant properties are subject to unit allocations from the Beneficial Use pool.
 The proposed change involves allocation of new building permits at a property where the majority of surrounding landowners are governmental entities, such as the US Naval Aire Station and the District School Board of Monroe County.
-Owners of land with similar zoning designations may apply for BPAS or Beneficial Use units, as permissible.
+Owners of land with similar land use designations may apply for BPAS or Beneficial Use units, as permissible.